L.C. David is a freelance writer from Florida whose hobbies include watching others enjoy boat rides, theme park rides, and car rides.

 You may want to plan ahead and go by early to review the menu and ingredients.
 That way, if you go back later and it is busy, you'll already have an idea of what to order and how to make the meal vegan.

-Where To Find Counter Service Vegan Options At Walt Disney World
+Where to Find Vegan Options at Walt Disney World

 Harambe Fruit Market